Gregory-Eales/ml-implementations/Deep-Fake-Discriminator/README.md

 </p>

 ## About:
-- overview of the algorithm and its implementation
+This is an implementation of a deep fake discriminator in an attempt to identify videos that have been modified by the deep fakes algorithm as a part of the kaggle deep fake challenge.

 ## Requirements:
-- include required libraries and versions
+- numpy
+- torch
+- pandas
+- matplotlib

 ## Algorithm:
-- explain algorithm overview
-- show pseudocode
-- explain implementation details
+This algorithm employs a 3 dimensional convolutional neural network which takes in multiple video frames and determines whether they have elements that have been video generated.

-## Environment:
+## Data:
-- explain the environment and/or data
-- show screenshots/tables/plots
+-

 ## Training:
 - explain training methods
 - plot accuracy and loss through training

 ## Results:
 - show end result accuracy
 - show prediction plot
 - include closing thoughts + improvements